alison985/setting-up-mac-dev-environment/ubuntu-22.04_jammy_framework.md

         flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
         ```
     * Restart.
     * Open "Software" app.
-Search for toggl and install "Toggl Track".
+Search for toggl and install "Toggl Track".-
 1. Install the Github Desktop app.
     * In the app, login to Github.
     * Clone repos from Gitlab with your Gitlab personal access token in Terminal.